 Whistler resort is actually made up of two areas – Whistler mountain and Blackcomb mountain.
 It is immense.
 In fact, it is North America’s largest ski resort.
-It has been rated by SKI magazine as the #1 overall resort for 2016, and I can’t really argue.
+It has been rated by SKI magazine as the #1 overall resort many times over, and I can’t really argue.
 It’s amazing.

 Many resorts are pretty, or have good craft beer, or boast about fresh powder all the time, but that’s not what I’m looking for on a family ski trip with young kids.
 I want to know if they have lots of easy-to-ski, family-friendly terrain.